 The Overland Track is one of the most famous walks in Tasmania.
 It’s a rugged multi-day hike through one of Australia’s most beautiful World Heritage Wilderness Areas.
 Popular with both beginner and experienced walkers, you do really need to have a good level of fitness to attempt this walk.
 The great thing about the Cradle Mountain walk is that it is so well marked with numbers for you to follow, making it easier for those who have not honed their navigation skills.
 Oh, and the views are just spectacular!

 Over six days, you will cover 65km, hiking through one of the most spectacular wilderness areas in Australia.
 Most people travel about 10km a day.
-You also need to carry your own pack, which will likely weigh 10-15kg.
-Perhaps heavier, depending on how much your lug along.
+You also need to carry your own pack, which will probably weigh 10-15kg.
+Perhaps heavier, depending on how much you lug along.

 Tip: An alternative for those who don’t have time for the full walk is the Dove Lake Circuit.